Menu

 MEET YOUR COURSE FACILITATOR!

-Founder/cofounder of three nature preschool programs in Maryland, coauthor of award-winning Nature Play Workshop for Families, and consultant to countless others starting forest and nature schools in the U.S. and abroad, Monica brings a wealth of knowledge and experience to help you jump-start your own nature-based program!
-Monica has a Bachelor’s degree in Art Educ.
-(K-12) and Master’s degree in Early Childhood Ed. from Towson University, Baltimore, MD and has completed year-long graduate fellowship with UMBC/UMASS.
+Founder/cofounder of three nature preschool programs in Maryland and consultant to countless others starting forest and nature schools in the U.S. and abroad, Monica brings a wealth of knowledge and experience to help you jump-start your own nature-based program!
+She is the coauthor of award-winning Nature Play Workshop for Families (Quarto, 2020) and recently released Nature-Based Early Childhood Education (NAEYC, 2025).
+Monica earned a Bachelor’s degree in Art Educ.
+(K-12) and Master’s degree in Early Childhood Ed. from Towson University, Baltimore, MD and completed year-long graduate fellowship with UMBC/UMASS in 2024.
+Monica is deeply engaged in the Outdoor Preschool Licensing pilot, enacted in 2023 in Maryland as she advocates for more equitable access to nature-based education.
 She is a wife and mother of two and enjoys spending time in nature with her family.

 Register